Trump turns angry and despondent as possible defeat looms

 Two senior campaign officials said they expected a public-relations effort as well as a legal operation over voter fraud to continue for days, if not weeks.
 They began asking donors to give large checks for the effort, according to two people familiar with the effort.

-Though they remained bullish that he might ultimately eke out a victory in Arizona, they privately conceded that they thought he would likely lose Pennsylvania.
+Though they remained bullish that he might ultimately eke out a win in Arizona, they privately conceded that they thought he would probably lose Pennsylvania.

 “The ballgame is not over but it’s fading away from Trump a lot,” Eberhart said.
 “It could be a fitting end to Trump.
 He was so litigious for his business career, and he might go down in a torrent of lawsuits.”